Policy Groups – Terms of Reference 2017/18

 8. High Performance Policy Group (OSG)

-Members: Colm Barrington (Chair), Colin Kavanagh (ISA Board Rep), Harry Hermon (ISA Staff), James O’Callaghan (ISA Staff), Rory Fitzpatrick (ISA Staff), Morgan Buckley, Trevor Millar, Bill O’Hara, Marcus Spillane, Sarah O’Connor, Patrick Coveney
+Members: Colm Barrington (Chair), Colin Kavanagh (Irish Sailing Board Rep), Harry Hermon (Irish Sailing Staff), James O’Callaghan (Irish Sailing Staff), Rory Fitzpatrick (Irish Sailing Staff), Morgan Buckley, Trevor Millar, Bill O’Hara, Marcus Spillane, Sarah O’Connor, Patrick Coveney

-The High Performance Policy Group is referred to as the ‘Olympic Steering Group’ (OSG) and operates under separate Terms of Reference reviewed every four years and approved by the ISA Board.
+The High Performance Policy Group is referred to as the ‘Olympic Steering Group’ (OSG) and operates under separate Terms of Reference reviewed every four years and approved by the Irish Sailing Board.
 The group operates on a four year cycle in line with the Olympic Quadrennial.
-The Current aim of the of the group is to: oversee the delivery of the ISA’s performance plan with the goal of winning a medal at the 2020 Tokyo Games.
+The Current aim of the of the group is to: oversee the delivery of the Irish Sailing’s performance plan with the goal of winning a medal at the 2020 Tokyo Games.

-The ISA Policy Groups have been established by and exist under the authority of the Board of Directors of the ISA (the Board).
+The Irish Sailing Policy Groups have been established by and exist under the authority of the Board of Directors of the Irish Sailing (the Board).
 The Board has reviewed and approved these Terms of Reference.

 General Purpose of Policy Groups: